Free!

 Free! is a Japanese anime television series produced by Kyoto Animation and Animation Do.
 The series is loosely based on the light novel, High Speed! (ハイ☆スピード!, Hai Supīdo!), written by Kōji Ōji, which received an honorable mention in the second Kyoto Animation Award contest in 2011 and was published in July 2013.
 The first season titled, Free! - Iwatobi Swim Club for international distribution, aired in Japan in 2013; and the second season titled, Free! - Eternal Summer, aired in 2014.
 A third season of the anime series titled, Free! - Dive to the Future, aired in 2018.
 Hiroko Utsumi directed the first two seasons, while season three was directed by Eisaku Kawanami.

 Prior to season three, several films depict events preceding, including and following the events of seasons one and two.
-The film High Speed!
+The first feature film, High Speed!
 Free!
-Starting Days, released in December 2015, and depicts events from volume two of the series' prequel light novel, High Speed!
-A film trilogy was released in 2017 with the first two films being compilations of both seasons of the anime series titled, Free!
+Starting Days, was released in December 2015 and depicts events from volume two of the series' prequel light novel, High Speed!
+A film trilogy was released in 2017 with the first two films being compilations of seasons one and two of the anime series titled, Free!
 Timeless Medley - the Bond and Free!
 Timeless Medley - the Promise.
 The third film in the trilogy titled, Free!
 Take Your Marks, features four new vignettes.
-A compilation film encompassing the third season, titled Free!
+A compilation film encompassing the third season titled, Free!
 Road to the World - the Dream, debuted in July 2019.

 The next installment of the franchise was slated for release alongside the Tokyo 2020 Summer Olympics, but both were postponed until 2021.
-A film duology entitled Free!
-The Final Stroke debuted in Japanese theaters in two parts: Part 1 in September 2021 and Part 2 in April 2022.
+A final film duology titled, Free!
+The Final Stroke, debuted in Japanese theaters in two parts: Part 1 in September 2021 and Part 2 in April 2022.